AndrosDe/kitcheninstallation-buelau/README.md

 ### Acknowledgements
 -  My Mentor Mr. Dario Carrasquel for continuous helpful feedback.
--  Mr. Bülau accepting my request to use his company and pictures in the project
+-  Mr. Bülau accepted my request to use his company, partner companies, and pictures in the project
--  The [Love Running Walkthrough Project](https://github.com/AndrosDe/love-running) for inspiring me and giving me the opportunity to look code up
+-  The [Love Running Walkthrough Project](https://github.com/AndrosDe/love-running) for inspiring me and allowing me to look code up